ben-richwood/dashboard/README.md

 ## What is it for?

+I'm fed up fancy/material/flat/user-friendly app.
+This dashboard is for true dev, ones who love dark background, font that permit to reconize between 0 or o; for guys who prefer to write incomprehensible phrases with flags and shortcuts rather than clicking on balanced button with smooth effects.

 `hull_of_the_spaceship` for style(sheet), and `Twin_Ionic_Engine` for the gear behind that.

 SCSS, (maybe CoffeeScript?), perhaps HAML?, react, Grunt, Modernizer

+IE8+, not before

 ---
 ## Features